Deephaven MCP

 Where you'll see it: AI tool logs

 There is a syntax error in one of your configuration files.
-Validate your JSON syntax using a JSON validator.
+Validate your configuration file syntax using a JSON5-compatible validator (for example, json5.org).

 Module not found: deephaven_mcp